gokul-sureshkumar/creating-a-backdoor-with-SET/README.md

 ### Step 1:

-Install kali linux either in partition or virtual box or in live mode
+Install kali linux either in partition or virtual box or in live mode.

 ### Step 2: